padrinoDB/Padrino/README.md

-Since the database itself isn’t especially useful without an engine that translates IPM formulae into parse-able code, I strongly suggest using the `RPadrino` interface to download it, select models, and generate kernels!
+Since the database itself isn’t especially useful without an engine that translates IPM formulae into parse-able code, I strongly suggest using the `Rpadrino` interface to download it, select models, and generate kernels!
 However, if you’re interested in the structure, see the `padrino-database/clean` folder for the tables.